Releases: Expanded View

 - Among the 3,800-plus murals that adorn walls and public spaces throughout the city thanks to the acclaimed Mural Arts Philadelphia are beloved works by artists Michelle Angela Ortiz, 9th Street Italian Market resident and advocate for immigrants’ rights, and Cesar Viveros, painter of The Sacred Now: Faith and Family in the 21st Century (also known as the Pope Francis mural), among others.
 Also not-to-be-missed: Fuego Nuevo at Germantown and Girard Avenues; Crusando el Charco at 5th and Norris Streets; Celebrando Nuestra Cultura at 5th and Somerset Streets. muralarts.org

-- Philadelphia’s yearly festivals and parades include Carnaval de Puebla, South Philadelphia’s vibrant pre-Cinco de Mayo procession showcasing folk traditions from the Mexican state.
+- Philadelphia’s yearly festivals and parades typically include Carnaval de Puebla, South Philadelphia’s vibrant pre-Cinco de Mayo procession showcasing folk traditions from the Mexican state (cancelled in 2017).
 Semana Mexicana dedicates a week to Mexican culture, beginning with the raising of the bandera de México at City Hall, continuing with Mexican Restaurant Week and concluding with Cinco de Mayo parties in Center City and Kennett Square in Chester County.
 Spring brings the groundbreaking Philadelphia Latino Film Festival.
 Summer means the Hispanic Fiesta, Caribbean Festival and Mexican Independence Day Festival, part of the PECO Multicultural Series on the Great Plaza at Penn’s Landing.
 Hispanic Heritage Month stars El Centro de Oro’s Feria del Barrio, an outdoor celebration of Latino art and culture and the Puerto Rican Day Parade and Festival, drawing thousands to show island pride on the Ben Franklin Parkway.

 Food & Fun: